lucianoZgabriel/SmartFunding/README.md

 ## About

 SmartFunding is a smart contract developed in Solidity that implements a decentralized funding system.
 The contract allows users to send ETH which is converted to USD using Chainlink Oracle to ensure a minimum contribution of $5 USD.

+## Interact with the Frontend

+You can interact with the already deployed contract on Sepolia network by visiting the [SmartFunding Frontend](https://smart-funding.vercel.app).

 ### Key Features